falconandrea/auth-with-nft/README.md

 ## Info about the project

-This is my Final Project for complete my bootcamp on [Alchemy University](https://university.alchemy.com/).
+This is my Final Project to complete my bootcamp at [Alchemy University](https://university.alchemy.com/).

-My idea is to create a simple login page with NFT with the followed steps:
+My idea is to create a simple login page with NFT with the following steps:

-- The User have to request to be added to the Whitelist
+- The User has to request to be added to the Whitelist
-- If the admin accept the candidation of the user, he is going to add the address inside the Whitelist contract
+- If the admin accepts the request of the user, he is going to add the address inside the Whitelist contract
-- Now the user can mint the NFT to get the token to access.
+- Now the user can mint the NFT to get the token to website.

-The User address is saved on a Google Sheet file, the admin have to insert manually inside the Whitelist contract throught Etherscan write contract functions.
+The User address is saved on a Google Sheet file, the admin has to insert it manually inside the Whitelist contract through write contract functions on Etherscan.
-When the User try to mint the NFT, the Login NFT contract is going to communicate with the Whitelist contract to check if the User can mint.
+When the User tries to mint the NFT, the Login NFT contract is going to communicate with the Whitelist contract to check if the User can mint.

 ## Getting Started